 We use green, black, white, and several herbal teas (like rooibos and yerba mate) when brewing our kombucha.
 Each of the teas creates a unique flavor palate for you to enjoy.
-All of our teas are fair trade and organic certified, so you can trust that they’re high quality, ethical, and safe.
+All of our teas are organic certified, so you can trust that they’re high quality, ethical, and safe.

 What is the recommended daily serving of kombucha?